apache/spark/R/CRAN_RELEASE.md

 First, check that the `Version:` field in the `pkg/DESCRIPTION` file is updated.
 Also, check for stale files not under source control.

 Note that while `run-tests.sh` runs `check-cran.sh` (which runs `R CMD check`), it is doing so with `--no-manual --no-vignettes`, which skips a few vignettes or PDF checks - therefore it will be preferred to run `R CMD check` on the source package built manually before uploading a release.
-Also note that for CRAN checks for pdf vignettes to success, `qpdf` tool must be there (to install it, eg. `yum -q -y install qpdf`).
+Also note that for CRAN checks for pdf vignettes to success, `qpdf` tool must be there (to install it, e.g. `yum -q -y install qpdf`).

 To upload a release, we would need to update the `cran-comments.md`.
 This should generally contain the results from running the `check-cran.sh` script along with comments on status of all `WARNING` (should not be any) or `NOTE`.
 As a part of `check-cran.sh` and the release process, the vignettes is build - make sure `SPARK_HOME` is set and Spark jars are accessible.